 Let me tell you a bit about my background.
-I am from a typical middle class family at Kolkata, and at my home – I have my dad and my sister.
+I am from a typical middle-class family at Kolkata, and at my home – I have my dad and my sister.
 We lived there since our grandparents came to India during partition.
-My dad was a small businessman until it failed on 1985, and to support the family since then, he is working as a store supervisor in a local private company, an auto-body workshop.
-My mom was a school teacher; but unfortunately she passed away on 2001 – when I was just 19 years old.
+My dad was a small businessman until it failed in 1985, and to support the family since then, he is working as a store supervisor in a local private company, an auto-body workshop.
+My mom was a school teacher; but unfortunately, she passed away in 2001 – when I was just 19 years old.
 My sister, who is quite younger, prettier and jollier than me, is now doing her graduation from Kolkata.

-I left home 9 years ago for study, and since then, I am travelling to different places.
+I left home 9 years ago for study, and since then, I am traveling to different places.
 When I was in school, I wasn’t very sure about what I want to do in life, but I remember having a feeble desire of becoming a math professor, as mentoring seemed exciting to me.
 Studying engineering was accidental, and I owe my success to my beloved math teacher who forced me to get into it.
 I loved to read, but traditional studying was never my cup of tea.
 I burnt most of my night oil reading story books.
-Fiction & comedy was my favourite, and so was Tintin and Asterix.
-They are still favourite, but at this age I prefer non-fictions more.
-I picked up English reading habit much later, so missed a good part of true literature, and I still regret that.
+Fiction & comedy was my favorite.

 Although I wanted to carry on study after graduation, I had no option but to take up a job to meet the financial needs.
-I started my professional life at Cognizant, worked there for 5 years and travelled many parts of India and US.
-I did play many different roles on the job, hated a lot of stuffs, met some of the best people, became expert in few things, started taking more responsibilities, and lately found my niche areas.
-But above all, I enjoyed being creative, energetic, and acting as a catalyst of interpersonal & organizational improvements.
-I enjoyed doing exciting things, it was my only motivation factor, and it still is.
+I started my professional life at Cognizant, worked there for 5 years and traveled many parts of India and the US.
+I did play many different roles on the job, hated a lot of stuff, met some of the best people, became expert in few things, started taking more responsibilities, and lately found my niche areas.
+But above all, I enjoyed being creative, energetic, and acting as a catalyst for interpersonal & organizational improvements.
+I enjoyed doing exciting things, it was my only motivating factor, and it still is.